lintool/clueweb/README.md

 Two notes:

 + `appassembler:assemble` automatically generates a few launch scripts for you.
-+ the package uses the [Maven Shade plugin](http://maven.apache.org/plugins/maven-shade-plugin/) to create a "fat jar" that includes all dependencies except for Hadoop, so the jar in `target/` can be directly submitted via `hadoop jar ...`.
++ in addition to the normal jar (`clueweb-tools-0.X-SNAPSHOT.jar`), this package uses the [Maven Shade plugin](http://maven.apache.org/plugins/maven-shade-plugin/) to create a "fat jar" (`clueweb-tools-0.X-SNAPSHOT-fatjar.jar`) that includes all dependencies except for Hadoop, so that the jar can be directly submitted via `hadoop jar ...`.

 To automatically generate project files for Eclipse: